 Campus Life is the best way to experience your University

 The aim of this CEU-UCH program is to promote the welfare of our students.
-Our research and experience show that the students who are fully adapted into the university community achieve the best academic results.
-University life is full of opportunities for learning and for personal and professional development.
+Our research and experience show that the students who are fully adapted to the university community achieve the best academic results.
+University life is full of opportunities for learning and personal and professional development.
 Your time at the University will be one of the most important periods of your life.
 Get the best out of your university experience with Campus Life.

 You have different services:

 - Campus Life Smile.
 Ready to experience the excitement of university?
 They say that the secret to happiness lies in knowing how to take decisions - like the one you took to come to CEU, for example.
 Taking decisions isn't always easy, and dealing with the emotions that go with them isn't either.
-That's why were here to help you.
-We will support you to make sure nothing gets in the way of your work as a student, so that you can focus on learning and on being able to handle uncertainty, expectations, missing home and academic demands.
+That's why we're here to help you.
+We will support you to make sure nothing gets in the way of your work as a student so that you can focus on learning and on being able to handle uncertainty, expectations, missing home, and academic demands.
 There are people at CEU who can guide you through this.

 - Campus Life Learn.
 Learn like never before.
 Learning at university requires autonomy and interaction, both with your lecturers and the other students.
 University prepares you for the world of work.
 A world in which you must have both technical and social skills in order to form an effective part of a team, in which earning is impossible without sharing.
 Ideas need to be exchanged in order for them to grow.
-That’s why you have to start learning like never before from today, so that you can be what you always wanted to be.
-Hello world!
-Being able to speak different languages is a skill which will make you stand out in your future career.
+That’s why you have to start learning like never before from today so that you can be what you always wanted to be.
+Hello, world!
+Being able to speak different languages is a skill that will make you stand out in your future career.
 Here at CEU we can give you all the help you need to take advantage of the opportunities provided by this ever-shrinking world.

 - Campus Life Share.
 The 21st century is all about sharing.
-Meeting new people and being able to share special moments, activities and events with them will make you feel alive like never before.
+Meeting new people and being able to share special moments, activities, and events with them will make you feel alive like never before.
 Time flies when you’re having fun and “happiness is only real when shared”, which is why Campus Life will help you to live life to the full in your time at CEU – such as getting the most out of enjoying one of the most international campuses in Spain.
 Share your interests at one of the Campus Life clubs - set up and run by students themselves with the support of the University.
 Campus Life clubs allow students to organize new activities and establish new relationships, meet new people, and create sharing networks.
 Sharing can also mean representing.
 Class representatives, chosen by their fellow students, convey the concerns of students to the University.
 By being a student representative, you can also gain organization and leadership skills, which will doubtless be of great use to you in the future.

 - Campus Life Involved.
 Don't just be there, take part Being there is OK, but it's rather passive.
 It's better to take part, don't you think?
-Here at CEU Campus Life we can offer you various initiatives in which you can really get involved.
+Here at CEU Campus Life, we can offer you various initiatives in which you can really get involved.
 Getting involved in the society around you and learning from the situations we experience is another way of growing as a person and of taking advantage of your years at university.
 For our social involvement initiatives, we have agreements in place with: The local town councils: Moncada and Alfara del Patriarca.
 Various NGOs via the Chair of Solidarity.The Falla Na Jordana, so that we can offer an eye-catching programme of activities throughout the academic year.